 In addition to this collection, published books and scores from Clement Lenom’s personal collection were donated by Mrs. Mary Lenom in 1992 and Lenom’s great niece, Ms. Cheryl Bishkoff in 1999.
 These items were incorporated into the general library collection.

-Access to the Clement Lenom Collection is granted by the Archivist or Director of Libraries.
+Access to the Clement Lenom Collection is granted by the NEC Archivist.
 Appointments must be scheduled in advance.
 There are no restrictions pertaining to this collection.
 Access to other individual manuscripts by Lenom can be found by searching our online catalog.
+Classic catalog

 All copyrights to this collection belong to the New England Conservatory.
 Permission to publish materials from this collection is granted by the Director of Libraries.
 This collection should be cited as the Clement Lenom Collection, New England Conservatory Archives.
 Boston, MA.